-A description of the LEA, its schools, and its students.
+A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

-Orland Unified School District's mission is to provide high quality, differentiated, effective instruction in a safe, positive, and diverse learning environment to prepare students for success in college, careers, and life.
-Our vision is to be the school district of choice for all students with our boundaries, and the best school in Glenn County.
+Orland Unified School District's mission is to provide high-quality, differentiated, effective instruction in a safe, positive, and diverse learning environment to prepare students for success in college, careers, and life.
+Our vision is to be the school district of choice for all students within our boundaries, and the best school in Glenn County.